 To be successful, we need genuine relationships in a professional environment, including internal and external ones.
 In the context of this article, we are discussing genuine relationships of internal and external partners that help us do our job better.

-“We should be thinking about people; we are all people,” said Zoe Dowling, principal research program manager at Microsoft, on “Reel Talk: The Customer Insights Show.”
+“We should be thinking about people; we are all people,” said Zoe Dowling, principal research program manager at Microsoft, on the market research podcast “Reel Talk: The Customer Insights Show.”
 “And everything we do when we connect with individuals is building relationships.”

 In this article, I discuss: